A Healthy Spin on Classic Poke Cake

 Here’s what you’ll need.

-- 1 box Simple Mills Almond Flour Vanilla Cupcake & Cake Baking Mix
+- 1 box of Simple Mills Almond Flour Vanilla Cupcake & Cake Baking Mix

 - 3 eggs